Change Password

 • ...

-As the number of steps increases, we progressively converge towards the position Θ=(00), ultimately reaching the minimum value of the function.
+As the number of steps increases, the process gradually converges toward Θ=(00), ultimately reaching the minimum of the function.

 Application in Graph Embeddings

-In the process of training a neural network model in graph embeddings, a loss or cost function, denoted as J(Θ), is frequently employed to assess the disparity between the model's output and the expected outcome.
-The technique of gradient descent is then applied to minimize this loss function.
-This involves iteratively adjusting the model's parameters in the opposite direction of the gradient J until convergence, thereby optimizing the model.
+In the process of training a neural network model for graph embeddings, a loss or cost function, typically denoted as J(Θ), is used to assess the discrepancy between the model's output and the expected outcomes.
+To minimize this loss, gradient descent is used.
+This iterative optimization technique updates the model's parameters in the opposite direction of the gradient J. This process continues until the model converges to a minimum, thereby optimizing performance.

-To strike a balance between computational efficiency and accuracy, several variants of gradient descent have been employed in practice, including:
+To balance computational efficiency and model accuracy, several variants of gradient descent are commonly used in practice, including:

 1. Stochastic Gradient Descent (SGD)